2727 SW Snyder Blvd, Ankeny, IA 50023

 Hubbard Park in the Village of Shorewood is a local landmark in this Wisconsin community.
 Located on a nearly five-acre, 1,400-foot-long strip of land between the Milwaukee River and the former Chicago and Northwestern Railroad, the park contains the Hubbard Park Lodge and access to the Oak Leaf Trail.
 However, despite its location along the river, the park lacked easy access to the water’s edge for recreational watercraft.
 The Shorewood Public Works Department enlisted the services of the Snyder & Associates design team to develop a plan for a canoe and kayak launch that would give users of the park greater access to the Milwaukee River.

 Charged with creating a launch that would aesthetically fit with the existing park site, our team worked closely with local river groups, the Wisconsin DNR, and the Public Works leadership to balance the goals of the project and the overall project budget.
-It was agreed by all stakeholders the canoe and kayak launch had to be highly functional for various river levels, extremely durable for longevity, and easily accessible from a nearby parking area.
+The stakeholders all agreed the canoe and kayak launch had to be highly functional for various river levels, extremely durable for longevity, and easily accessible from a nearby parking area.

 Material Challenges Test the Design Team